lmorchard/rust-invaders/README.md

 ## TODO

+- [ ] Get cached Meshes out of Sprite components, use a local hashmap of Entity

+- [ ] Rename MeshSelection to Shape

 - [ ] Spawn explosions / tombstones on entity despawn

 - [ ] Animated sprite meshes

-- [ ] Reorganize things into component/system/resource/etc plugin bundles?
-    - [ ] Collect sprite stuff into its own rendering plugin

 - [ ] Switch ThrusterSet from string indexing to enum indexing?